JordanYu4/ruby_notes/rails_frameworks.md

 Be able to describe MVC

-## Websocket Handshakes
-- Use cases: checking if a user is online, sending notifications
-- Persistent client-server connections allow data to be sent any tie
-- Websocket handshake, `connection: upgrade`
-- Replaces HTTP connection with Websocket, using same underlying TCP/IP

 ## Railties
 - Each component provides hooks to extend rails and/or modify initialization process
 - Needed for interacting during or after a boot

-## Elastic Search
-- Apache Lucene
-- Runs on Java, ergo cross-platform
-- Designed to be scalable - distributed architecture
-- Takes data from any source and turns into serachable format
-- HTTP REST API - communicates with search server
-- Open source
-- Near real time

-## Redis
-- Written in `C`, runs in memory
-- Single server compatible
-- Pre-built data structures
-    - Allows processing on DB-level instead of app
-- Modules
-- NoSQL
-    - Uses data structures instead of tables/functions/procedures